-Nafplion was already inhabited in the Mycenaean period (1600-1100BC) and up till the present day, although there have been times that the city was largely deserted.
-Known in Venetian times as Napoli di Romania, the modern Nafplion is largely an Italian-looking town.
+Nafplion was already inhabited in the Mycenaean period (1600-1100 BC) and up till the present day, although there have been times that the city was largely deserted.
+Known in Venetian times as “Napoli di Romania”, the modern Nafplion is largely an Italian-looking town.
 It was also the first capital of modern Greece after the war of independence against the Turks.
-Here also the first president of Greece, Johannis Kapodístrias, was murdered in 1831.
+The first president of Greece, Johannis Kapodístrias, was murdered in Nafplion in 1831.

-The archaeological Museum of Nafplio
+The Archaeological Museum of Nafplio

-The Nafplio Museum (at Syntagma Square), in an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
+The Nafplio Museum (at Syntagma Square), located an ancient building of the Venetian fortress, belongs to the finest museums in Greece.
 It has a nice collection and offers a good overview of the Mycenaean centers in and around Nafplio, in particular Tiryns and Lerna.
-One of the most famous items shown is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.
+One of the most famous items shown, is the Mycenean armor of Dendra, a bronze armor worn by a Mycenaean aristocrat around 1200 BC.

 For visits, opening hours and activities in and around Nafplio see: http://discovernafplio.gr/

 For anyone interested in Nafplio (and surroundings) in antiquity, we would refer to the website www.pausanias-footsteps.nl, a site with 2500 photos and maps with descriptions of ancient Greece.
 The website is in English and Dutch, and originally designed to illustrate a Dutch translation of the ancient book by Pausanias, ‘A tour throughout Greece’, written around 150-180 AD.
-The site contains a lot of information about the Peloponnesos, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.
+The site contains a lot of information about the Peloponnese, and gives an overall picture of Greece after Pausanias, as well as introducing many Greek museums.